WoSea/MarsXamarin/README.md

 In this Mars Mission guide, we will learn how to:

 1. Connect our Xamarin app to a bot and have an interface to interact with it.
-2. Use the Microsoft Computer Vision API within the app
+2. Use the Microsoft Computer Vision API on camera images from the app